-Murphy et al. (2020) showed that the orography- and thermal stability-related shear of the wind profile leads to a discrepancy of up to 5% compared to neutral conditions in power generation.
-Thus, for a correct prediction of wind turbine power and loads, thermal stability should be accurately captured by measurements and simulations.
+- 40 Murphy et al. (2020) examined that the orography- and thermal stability-related shear of the wind profile leads to a discrepancy of up to 5% in power generation and should therefore be accurately captured by measurements and simulations.
 Radünz et al. (2021) have identified the influence of local orographic effects and thermal stability on wind turbine wakes.
-It becomes apparent that these affect the performance of wind turbines or complete wind farms.
-Barthelmie 60 et al. (2018) conducted a study to investigate wind turbine wakes in Perdigão in mountainous terrain and discovered that they strongly depend on topography and stability.
+It becomes apparent that these are also determinants of the performance output of wind turbines or complete wind farms.
+Barthelmie et al. (2018) conducted a study to investigate wind turbine wakes in Perdigão in mountainous terrain and discovered that they strongly depend on topography and stability.
 Thermal stratifications have led to fundamental differences in wake trajectory measurements.
-Wakes follow the orography more for stable conditions and less for unstable or neutral conditions.
-For convective conditions, the wake spreads upwards.
-The fact that thermal stability has a significant effect on the wake was also emphasised in the study by Abkar et al. (2016).

-The WindForS project WINSENT attempts to overcome the challenges to predict more accurately the effects of complex terrain on wind turbines by establishing a test site on the Swabian Alps in Southern Germany.
+The wake follows the orography more for stable conditions and less for unstable or neutral conditions.
+For convective conditions, the wake drifts upwards.
+The - 50 The WindForS project WINSENT attempts to overcome the challenges to predict more accurately the effects of complex terrain on wind turbines by establishing a test site on the Swabian Alps in Southern Germany.
 Four meteorological (met) masts and two research wind turbines are under construction.
 Thus, a variety of studies are conducted experimentally and numerically.
 The test field has already been analysed in other studies within the framework of this project.
-In coarser unsteady Reynolds-Averaged Navier-Stokes El Bahlouli et al. (2020) and Berge et al. (2021) compared two selected days to Unmanned Aerial System (UAS) measurements.
+In coarser URANS studies over longer simulation periods, El Bahlouli et al. (2020) and fact that thermal stability has a significant effect on the wake was also emphasised in the study by Abkar et al. (2016).

-This paper deals with highly resolved Delayed Detached Eddy simulations (DDES) of the flow field at the test site in complex terrain and consequently on the wind turbine.
+- 55 Berge et al. (2021) compared two selected days to Unmanned Aerial System (UAS) measurements.
+This paper deals with highly resolved Computational Fluid Dynamics (CFD) simulations of the flow field at the test site in complex terrain and consequently on the wind turbine.
 In this work, new findings are presented that expand on previous studies of Schulz et al. (2016) and will provide more precise insights into the flow situation.
-75

 Figure 1 shows the entire wind energy test field.
-Besides the forested orography, the plot also depicts the turbulent inflow plane.
-The fully meshed wind turbine has been incorporated in its designated position.
-This means that the wind turbine was positioned in the numerical domain exactly at the position where the real turbine is currently under construction in the test site.
-Further, $\lambda_2$ vortex structures show the strong interactions of the ambient turbulence

-- 80 and the forest wake with the wind turbine wake.
+Besides the forested orography, the plot also depicts the turbulent - 60 inflow plane.
+The fully meshed wind turbine has been integrated in its designated position and λ_2 vortex structures show the strong interactions of the ambient turbulence and the forest wake with the wind turbine wake.
 The two already existing met masts at the test site are marked.
 The setup that serves as a basis for these numerical simulations is explained in the following chapter.
-The results chapters are divided into two parts, to enhance understanding of the emerging effects.
-The first part will explain the general effects on the flow field to simplify the interpretation of the effects that occur.
-This includes the characteristics of the orography, the local forest, and thermal stratification.
-The investigations will show which influence the respective - 85 parameter reveals on the flow field.
+Dividing the results chapters into two parts will enhance the understanding of the emerging effects.
+The first part will explain the general effects on the flow field.
+This includes the characteristics - of the studied orography, the local forest, and thermal stratification.
+The investigations will show which influence the respective parameter reveals on the flow field.
 Subsequently, the effects will be applied separately to the wind turbine.
+This study will describe the complex conditions and simplify the interpretation of the flow field.
 The second part will then combine all effects based on real conditions of 10 March 2021.
-Considering all phenomena explained before, the flow field is then simulated and the behaviour on the wind turbine performance and its wake will be analysed.
+Considering all phenomena explained before, the flow field is then simulated and the behaviour on the wind turbine performance and its wake will be - 70 analysed.
 The simulations are validated with experimental data of one meteorological (met) mast.